The Essential Guide to Yarn Weight

 |(6) Super Bulky||Super Bulky||Super Chunky||14 ply|

-Here at B.Hooked you’ll find Craft Yarn Council standard terms used for yarn weights in patterns and all resources where yarn weight is mentioned.
+Hence, it’s best to adopt the terminology of the region you’re from and refer to a chart like this one when you encounter a term you’re unfamiliar with.
+Here at B.Hooked you’ll find Craft Yarn Council standard terms used in our patterns and all resources where yarn weight is mentioned.

 Are some yarn weights better for certain projects?

-Consider these questions when deciding what yarn weight is best for your project.
+Consider these questions when deciding what weight is best for your project:

 - How big is the project going to be?